-NASA’s SBIR/STTR Programs provide funding opportunities for small, high-technology companies and research institutions to participate in government sponsored research and development (R&D) efforts in key technology areas.
-The FY2019 budget estimate for the SBIR and STTR programs is $205 million.
+NASA’s SBIR and STTR programs provide funding opportunities for small, technology-focused companies and research institutions to participate in government sponsored research and development (R&D) efforts in key technology areas.
+NASA’s FY2021 Budget Estimates document provides the following description of the SBIR/STTR program:

 NASA issues SBIR/STTR program solicitations on an annual basis.
-The current SBIR/STTR solicitation and award schedule is shown below:
+The current SBIR/STTR solicitation and award schedule is shown below.

 In FY2019, NASA awarded 313 Phase I awards and 142 Phase II SBIR awards.
 The agency awarded 48 Phase I STTR awards and 10 Phase II STTR awards.
 In FY2019, there were 12 STTR Phase II Sequential Pilot awards, 38 Phase II-Extended awards, 10 CCRPP awards, and 54 Phase III awards.